Jesus: Other

 In Christian Gnosticism (now a largely extinct religious movement), Jesus was sent from the divine realm and provided the secret knowledge (gnosis) necessary for salvation.
-It is important to note that Gnosticism is not one homogeneous religion; it is an umbrella term used by modern scholars to discuss religious and philosophical ideas and systems from late first century AD among early Christian sects; and sects of other religions.
+It is important to note that Gnosticism is not a homogeneous religion, but an umbrella term used by modern scholars to describe diverse religious and philosophical ideas and systems that emerged in the late first century among early Christian sects and other religious movements.
 Most Gnostics believed that Jesus was a human who became possessed by the spirit of "the Christ" at his baptism.
 This spirit left Jesus's body during the crucifixion but was rejoined to him when he was raised from the dead.
 Some Gnostics were docetics, believing that Jesus did not have a physical body, but only appeared to possess one.
 The Gnostic Jesus can both differ greatly from the Christian Jesus, but also build on him.
 For instance, the Testimony of Truth, a Gnostic Christian text found in the Nag Hammadi library buried around 400 AD, explains that the serpent in Genesis 3 who instructs Adam and Eve is Jesus.

-Some Hindus consider Jesus to be an avatar or a sadhu.
+Hinduism has no established set of beliefs and no universal or common view of Jesus.
+However, a lot of Hindus, including religious and political leaders, tend to variously consider Jesus as either a Āchārya, Sadhu or Avatar.
+Some Hare Krishnas also claim that Jesus Christ is an exemplary Hare Krishna devotee, and was predicted and prophesied in the Bhavishya Purana.

 Paramahansa Yogananda, an Indian guru, taught that Jesus was the reincarnation of Elisha and a student of John the Baptist, the reincarnation of Elijah.
 Some Buddhists, including Tenzin Gyatso, the 14th Dalai Lama, regard Jesus as a bodhisattva who dedicated his life to the welfare of people.
 The New Age movement entertains a wide variety of views on Jesus.

 Theosophists, from whom many New Age teachings originated, refer to Jesus as the Master Jesus, a spiritual reformer, and they believe that Christ, after various incarnations, occupied the body of Jesus.

-The Urantia Book teaches that Jesus is one of more than 700,000 heavenly sons of God.
-Antony Theodore in the book Jesus Christ in Love writes that there is an underlying oneness of Jesus's teachings with the messages contained in Quran, Vedas, Upanishads, Talmud and Avesta.
+In the Anthroposophy founded by Rudolf Steiner, Jesus Christ is a central balancing force mediating between the two opposing polarities of evil, namely the fanatical exalted mysticism of Lucifer, and the cold materialism of Ahriman.

 Atheists reject Jesus's divinity, but have different views about him—from challenging his mental health to emphasizing his "moral superiority" (Richard Dawkins).